 Deliverables

-At the end of the physical kick-off week in Guadalajara (February 26, 2011):
+At the end of the physical kick-off week in Guadalajara (February 25, 2013):

-- · Written statement of team objective(s)

-- Distributed collaboration and information management framework

-- Description of the expected contributions of each team member
+- Written statement of team objective(s) - Distributed collaboration and information management framework - Description of the expected contributions of each team member

 Stopover One

-(March 25, 2011):
+(March 17, 2013):

 Detailed list of prioritized product requirements, complete with requirement categories, rationale, metrics, and target ranges for each requirement (Draft version); must be uploaded to the team's intranet platform.

 Design Review I

-(Videoconference; March 29 and 30, 2011):
+(Videoconference; March 21, 2013):

-(duration of presentations 20 minutes/team; discussion 30 minutes)
+(duration of presentations: 20 minutes/team; discussion and feedbacks: 30 minutes)

-Discussion of product requirements
+- Discussion of product requirements

-• Discussion of initial product concepts (guided by the product requirements)
+- Discussion of initial product concepts (guided by the product requirements)

-Discussion of ideation process
+- Discussion of ideation process

-• Reflection on distributed collaboration and information management framework (including the role of each team member)
+- Reflection on distributed collaboration and information management framework (including the role of each team member)

-Project timeline and milestone check
+- Project timeline and milestone check

-Note:

-FINAL versions of all of the materials that will be used in the design review presentation (PowerPoint presentations, spreadsheets, sketches, etc.) must be uploaded to the team's intranet platform 1 day prior to the review to make sure that all sites have access to them.
-Stopover Two (April 8, 2011):
+Note: Final versions of all of the materials that will be used in the design review presentation (PowerPoint presentations, spreadsheets, sketches, etc.) must be uploaded to the team's intranet platform 1 day prior to the review to make sure that all university sites have access to them, for local download.

+Stopover Two

+(April 2, 2013)

-Detailed list of prioritized product requirements, complete with requirement categories, rationale, metrics, and target ranges for each requirement (Final version); must be uploaded to the team's intranet platform.
+Detailed list of prioritized product requirements, complete with requirement categories, rationale, metrics, and target ranges for each requirement (Final version that integrates the feedbacks the team received during the review meeting); must be uploaded to the team's intranet platform.

 Design Review II

-(Videoconference; May 3 and 4, 2011):
+(Videoconference; April 25, 2013)